collinjbrown/The-Elder-Tongue/README.md

  ---

 # Tools & Secondary Programs
- Check out [Pixapper](https://github.com/collinjbrown/Pixapper), a little program I made for this game that takes in two pngs and maps one to the other for easy implementation into *The Moonlight Tongue*'s rendering system.
+ Check out [Pixapper](https://github.com/collinjbrown/Pixapper), a little program I made for this game that takes in two pngs and maps one to the other for easy implementation into *The Moonlight Blade*'s rendering system.

  ---